Sigmapitech/area-techno-tester/security_audit.md

    Disable debugging, enable obfuscation/minification (e.g., ProGuard/R8), validate plugin input, keep Capacitor/plugins updated, and remove unused plugins to reduce attack surface.

 # Summary of Critical Risks
 Across all layers, **the highest-risk issues** are those that allow code or query injection and unauthorized access.
+For example:
-For example, XSS in React could expose user tokens;
+- XSS in React could expose user tokens.
-SQL injection in the API could corrupt or expose your database;
+- SQL injection in the API could corrupt or expose your database.
-CSRF in auth flows could hijack user actions;
+- CSRF in auth flows could hijack user actions.
-leaving Redis open could let attackers flush or steal cached data;
+- Leaving Redis open could let attackers flush or steal cached data.
-and storing OAuth tokens insecurely on the client could lead to account compromise.
+- Storing OAuth tokens insecurely on the client could lead to account compromise.

 Each of the above sections identifies mitigations - in summary:
 - **Sanitize and Validate Everything:** Use built-in frameworks (React auto-escaping, FastAPI/Pydantic validation) and parameterized queries.